zxiang30/DLFS-Rec/README.md

 # DLFS-Rec
-The source code for our RecSys 2023 Paper [**"Distribution-based Learnable Filters with Side Information for Sequential Recommendation"**](https://dl.acm.org/doi/10.1145/3604915.3608782) .
+Source codes for our RecSys 2023 Paper [**"Distribution-based Learnable Filters with Side Information for Sequential Recommendation"**](https://dl.acm.org/doi/10.1145/3604915.3608782) .

 If you find the code beneficial for your research, please cite our paper: